songfj/purephp/README.md

 * Flash messaging
 * Basic templating engine (pure php)
 * Helpers based in Laravel 4
-* Support for Laravel Blade templates
+* Support for Laravel Blade templates and array and string helpers
-* Integration with Whoops and Monolog
+* Integration with Whoops, Monolog, RedBean and SwiftMailer

 ## Benchmarks